 Monitoring of progress and treatment response is vital in systemic sclerosis.

-The skin is usually monitored clinically using the modified Rodnan Skin Score (mRSS), which gives an indication of the extent and severity of the cutaneous sclerosis, which also reflects the severity and risk of internal organ involvement.
+The skin is usually monitored clinically using the modified Rodnan Skin Score (mRSS), which gives an indication of the extent and severity of cutaneous sclerosis, which also reflects the severity and risk of internal organ involvement.

 Interlabial distance (mouth opening) can also be measured